-- The National Risk Assessment for Ireland on Money Laundering and Terrorist Financing; - European Commission's Supra-national Risk Assessment; - National Risk Assessment of the other jurisdiction(s) in which the firm operates or customers of a firm are located; - Communications issued by FIU Ireland; - Risk Factors contained in Schedule 3 and 4 of the CJA 2010; - Guidance, circulars and other communication from the Central Bank and other relevant regulatory bodies; - Information from industry bodies; - Information from international standard setting bodies such as Mutual Evaluation Reports (MERs) or thematic reviews; - Guidelines, Regulatory Technical Standards and Opinions issued by the ESAs; - EU Measures, including financial sanctions and designation of high risk countries; - Information from international institutions and standard setting bodies relevant to ML/TF risks (e.g. UN, IMF, Basel, FATF, Wolfsberg); and - Other credible and reliable sources that can be accessed individually or through commercially available databases or tools that are determined necessary by a firm on a risk-sensitive basis.
+- European Commission's Supra-national Risk Assessment; - European Commission's list of high-risk third countries; - National Risk Assessment of the other jurisdiction(s) in which the Firm operates or customers of a Firm are located; - Communications issued by FIU Ireland; - Risk Factors contained in Schedule 3 and 4 to the CJA 2010; - Guidance, circulars and other communication from the Central Bank and other relevant regulatory bodies; - Information from industry bodies; - Information from international standard setting bodies such as Mutual Evaluation Reports ("MERs") or thematic reviews; - Regulatory Technical Standards and Opinions issued by the ESAs; - EU Measures, including financial sanctions and designation of high risk countries; - Information from international institutions and standard setting bodies relevant to ML/TF risks (e.g. UN, IMF, Basel, FATF); and

+Other credible and reliable sources that can be accessed individually or through commercially available databases or tools that are determined necessary by a Firm on a risk-sensitive basis.